 - Biscoff Cookies - These versatile cookies will be used for both the crust and the topping in this recipe.

 - Vegan Cream Cheese - I like to use Violife dairy free cream cheese for this recipe as it gives the cheesecake a great, thick texture.
+I also used it in my vegan banana pudding poke cake to good effect.
+The Philadelphia plant-based cream cheese is also good and I used that for the frosting on my vegan carrot cake.

 - Vegan Double Cream - When it is whipped inside a stand mixer, it becomes nice and thick and really improves the overall texture of the dessert.